ewsandor/garden-time-lapse/README.md

 - Link (`ln -s`) `plant_last.jpg` and `plant_preview.jpg` in `www` to `/var/timelapse/plant`

 ## Usage
-A webserver is hosted to view the latest image as configured by Apache.
+A web server is hosted to view the latest image as configured by Apache.
 Raw images can be copied from `/var/timelapse/plant/raw_image`.